Step-by-Step Guide: How to Easily Buy an ETF on Interactive Brokers

 As you can see, you can do much from the Account Management interface.
 Even though its name talks only about managing your account, it can do much more than that!
 You can do most things on this interface.

 Of course, there are a few limitations.
-For instance, some of the Interactive Brokers order types are not available.
+For instance, some Interactive Brokers order types are not available.
 But that is not an issue for simple passive investors.
 The account management interface is the only one I use, and I never found anything missing.
 I invest every month using this interface.

 For beginners with Interactive Brokers, I recommend using the Account Management interface.
 Once you are more familiar with it, and if you are interested, you can start exploring the other interfaces.
 But you can go your whole investing life only using this single interface.